Vaida12345/ECGExport/README.md

 │   └── ...
 ```

-The heart rate data, which is represented in flat internally, is grouped into its start date.
+The heart rate data is stored in a flat format internally, meaning it lacks hierarchical structure and resides at the same level.
+To allow easy access, I grouped these data using its start date.

 > Note:
 > Unix `Date` does not store timezone, hence the resulting data *may* be put in a different date.
 Talk to me and we can look into this.